 Introduced by Roger Birkman, the Birkman method is an online assessment that measures personality, social perception and occupational interests.

-The assessment is designed to provide an insight into what specifically drives a persons behaviours in an occupational setting and social context.
+The assessment is designed to provide insight into what specifically drives a person's behaviors in an occupational setting and social context.

-The questionnaire has 32 scales altogether, 10 that describe occupational preferences, 11 that describe effective behaviours and 11 that describe interpersonal behaviours and environmental expectations.
+The questionnaire has 32 scales altogether, 10 that describe occupational preferences, 11 that describe effective behaviors and 11 that describe interpersonal behaviours and environmental expectations.